Kiruthiga12/Multi-Step-Electricity-Demand-Forecasting-Using-LSTM-and-Transformer-Networks/README.md

 ## 📝 Project Summary

-✅  This project focuses on multi-step forecasting of electricity consumption using deep learning models such as LSTM (Long Short-Term Memory) and Transformer

-networks.
-It leverages hourly power grid data, including features like solar, wind, nuclear, coal, and biomass generation to predict the next 6 hours of

-electricity demand, enabling better energy management and grid stability.
+✅  This project focuses on multi-step forecasting of electricity consumption using deep learning models such as LSTM (Long Short-Term Memory) and Transformer networks.It leverages hourly power grid data, including features like solar, wind, nuclear, coal, and biomass generation to predict the next 6 hours of electricity demand, enabling better energy management and grid stability.

 ## 🚀 Objectives